• Home

 Fairytale Collages

 These started as a challenge; I had just received a 1924 "The Illustrated London News" and started playing with some of its exquisite drawings.
 Though I'm not usually attracted to ephemera, I wanted to see what could be done.
-I continue to dwell on these pieces and really enjoy the mythical stories suggested by the characters while trying to make them work with all of my other usual elements.
-"In her Fairytale Series, Haddad’s masterful precision with whites is a different approach to translucence, giving an airy, ethereal interpretation ..."
-Art Now Nashville, reviews
+I continue to dwell on these pieces and really enjoy the mythical stories suggested by the characters while trying to make them work with my elements.

 An "In Situ" Collage for Nashville Arts Magazine -